goramartin/QueryEngine/README.md

 Properties goes as there are in data scheme.

 For edges.
 ID Type FromVertexID ToVertexID Properties

-The same rule apply excpept the edges must be sorted according to the vertex IDs.
-That is, if we have three vertices with id's 1 2 3.
+The same rule apply except the edges must be sorted according to the vertex IDs.
+That is, if we have three vertices with ids 1 2 3.
 After double dot we expect edges that starts with FromVertexID 1, then edges with FromVertexID 2 and so on.
 Edges IDs and Vertices IDs do not collerate.
 There can be edge with id 1 and simultaneously vertex with id 1.